LudovicCocquyt/Volunteer-management/README.md

 4. Submit a pull request.

 ## License
-This project is free to use and does not have any specific license.
-You are welcome to use, modify, and distribute it as you see fit.
-However, please note that there is no warranty or liability for its use.
+This project is free to use, but it is subject to a specific licence @fullcalendar see conditions and pricing ( https://fullcalendar.io/ ).
+You are free to use, modify and distribute it as you see fit.
+However, please note that there is no guarantee or liability regarding its use.